dpethes/pdo-tools/README.md

 ## Compilation

-You will need recent stable Lazarus (1.2) with Freepascal (2.6 or higher) to compile the sources.
+You will need recent stable Lazarus (>= 2.0) with Freepascal (>= 3.2.0) to compile the sources.
+Older versions may work, but are untested.
 There are 2 Lazarus project files in solution:

 * pdotools.lpi - pdo tools gui